AdrienLebret/CustomVisionFormRecognizerProject/README.md

 #### Using Form Recognizer in the project

-[Here](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/label-tool) the tutorial that I used to create different models of Form Recognizer for the different type of files that you want to extract some information:
+[Here](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/label-tool) the tutorial that I used to create different models of Form Recognizer for the different type of files that you want to extract some information.
+Indeed, it is important to clearly differentiate between the different types of files (e.g. invoices) so that the Cognitifi Service can extract information in the best possible way.
+So, the important step when adding a new file is to sort your files with another Cognitive Service: Custom Vision

 ### Custom Vision